resourceful-nebil/Flutter-Clean-Architecture-Starter-Kit-Template/README.md

 ---

+## Testing Needs Your Contribution 🧪

+The `test` folder is a critical part of this project, and it’s not yet complete.
+We rely on community contributions to improve test coverage and ensure code quality.

+### How You Can Help:
+- Write unit tests for untested functions and features.
+- Improve existing tests to make them more robust.
+- Report any gaps in the testing framework.

+### Why Contribute to Testing? 🌟
+- Ensure the project's reliability for all users.
+- Learn and practice **test-driven development (TDD)**.
+- Gain valuable experience contributing to an open-source project.

+If you're new to testing, no worries!
+Check out [Testing Guidelines](#testing-guidelines) below for tips and resources to get started.

+---

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+---

 ## Code of Conduct 📝

 By contributing, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

+---

 ## Reporting Issues 🐛

 If you find a bug or have a feature request, please [open an issue](https://github.com/resourceful-nebil/Flutter-Clean-Architecture-Starter-Kit-Template/issues) on GitHub.

+---

 ## Feedback and Suggestions 💡